Taking a positive approach to discipline for toddlers from the very start.

 What kind of discipline does a baby or toddler need?

-There is a lot of information out there on how to discipline young children.
-How to discipline toddlers in particular.
+There is a lot of information out there on how to best discipline toddlers.

-A lot of the information available focuses on just stopping or forcing behaviors to change.
+A lot of the information out there on discipline for toddlers focuses on just stopping or making bad behaviors stop.

 And why?
-Because the quick fixes of most behavior programs ignore what is at the core of the active baby and toddler years of smashing peas and paper unrolling moments: The child’s natural and necessary drive to fulfill important needs.
+Because the quick fixes of most toddler behavior programs ignore what is at the core of the baby and early years of smashing peas and paper unrolling moments: Your child’s natural and necessary drive to fulfill important needs.

-Children are by design curious, intelligent, capable, and wired to cooperate.
-From birth infants are programmed to seek ways to fulfill their needs and to connect to their parents – and this programming continues into the toddler years.
+Children are curious, intelligent, capable, and wired to cooperate.
+From birth babies are in a sense, fully programmed fulfill their needs and to connect to their parents – and this programming continues into the toddler years.

 And so, the discipline a baby and toddler needs really is one that sustains learning, relationship and trust building.
 And this kind of discipline doesn’t start when the kitten gets hurt or the chairs become the jungle gym.
 It started already on day one.